 The draft regulation would represent an increase of more than 1.5 million statistical data to be provided annually for activity, fraud, balance of payments and for the economic forecast (+ 28 000 activity and fraud indicators per institution and per semester and + 370 000 balance of payments indicators per institution and per quarter).
 This seems excessive, disproportionate as not all this data is necessary for monitoring activity or fraud.
-In particular, the draft regulation includes indicators that are deemed not reliable or subject to interpretation (1.5, million indicators yearly), especially with regards to fraud.
-The project of regulation requires : the collection of complex and multiple data the implementation of structuring computer systems, and the set up of specialized human resources.
-Indeed, PSPs already provide many statistics for their numerus supervisory authorities.
-It seems to us that the requirements of the proposed Regulation are irrelevant and ...inappropriate for the situation and for the needs.
-A waiver of these data appears to be the most appropriate proposal
+In particular, the draft regulation includes indicators that are deemed not reliable or subject to interpretation (1.5

-With the spread of the COVID-19 pandemic in Europe since March, banks being providers of essential activities, are responding all over Europe to the pandemic, ensuring the safety of bank customers and employees and maintaining business continuity and support to their clients.
-Banks and other PSPs will keep on working hardly in the coming months and years to deal with the many impacts of the COVID-19 .crisis
+.million indicators yearly), especially with regards to fraud.
+A waiver of these data appears to be the most appropriate position With the spread of the COVID-19 pandemic in Europe since March, banks being providers of essential activities, are responding all over Europe to the pandemic, ensuring the safety of bank customers and employees and maintaining business continuity and support to their clients.
+Banks and other PSPs will keep on working hardly in the coming months and years to deal with the many impacts of the COVID-19 crisis